//

 Do I Need To Know Japanese To Visit Japan?

 Take a few moments to think about why you’re visiting Japan in the first place, and then decide on your best course of action.
-If you just want to see a few of the most popular sites, do some shopping, and visit the tourist attractions, you may not need to learn all that much.
+If you just want to see a few of the most popular sights, do some shopping, and visit the tourist attractions, you could get by without knowing anything.

-If you’re thinking of wandering off the beaten track and visiting some of the smaller towns, learning a few survival phrases will be invaluable to your trip.
-Whichever path you chose, I’m here to help you make the most of your holiday.
-Let me know in the comments below if you have any questions!
+If you’re thinking of wandering off the beaten track and visiting some of the smaller towns, learning a few survival phrases will be invaluable for your trip.

 Jonny Gleason